NekoNeko20/neko.github.io/about.md

 ## Self Introduction

 Hi, I'm currently a junior at ZUEL, majoring in applied statistics.
+To see more information: